Fluctuation theorem for spin transport at insulating ferromagnetic junctions: Extended Onsager Relations

 Nontrivial relations can be obtained from Eqs.~(\ref{main2}) and (\ref{main3}).
 By rewriting these equations with the spin conductance and the spin-current noise, we obtain

 These relations are our main result.

 As shown in Sect.~\ref{sec:UMR}, $G_{s}^{(1)}({\bm M})$ is related to the UMR in the NM/FI bilayer system.
 These relations indicate that the signal of UMR in NM/FI junctions is directly related to the first-order coefficient of the spin-current noise with respect to $\mu_s$.
 These nontrivial relations, which can be called the extended Onsager relations, are expected to be verified by careful observation of UMR and spin-current noise in the presence of external current in the NM.
+We note that our result is derived for a simplified setup, i.e., insulating magnetic junctions, which allow us to focus on spin transport at the interface.
+In the present simple setup, our result indicates that the UMR, as well as more higher contribution with respect to the external current, may be understood in a unified framework of nonequilibrium statistics.
+This helpful viewpoint will contribute to further understanding on the UMR.